Alysa141/The-Art-of-Prompt-Engineering/README.md

 # The Art of Prompt Engineering
 ## Author : Cognitive Class AI
+---

-Mentee assigment from IBM Advance @ Infinite Learning Course completion of The Art of Prompt Engineering from CognitiveClass.ai
+Mentee assigment from IBM Advance @ Infinite Learning Course Completition of Build A Chatbot Using LLM from CognitiveClass.ai
 ---

 ## Mentee info